norewp/modal-for-elementor/readme.txt

 Go to settings > permalinks and click save. (you need to do that in order to register the popup post types.)

 == Changelog ==
+= 1.0.1 =
+* FIXED: Bug with non Elementor authored content not showing in the PopBox - Fixes: https://wordpress.org/support/topic/not-working-video/

 = 1.0.0 =
 * FIXED: Issue when video contained in a popup did not stop playing after the closing - See topic: https://wordpress.org/support/topic/videos-in-popups/
 * Code tidyup